 - The tenant to make the property as clean and attractive as possible.
 First impressions count a lot when buyers consider purchasing a home.

-- To arrange times to view the property that are convenient for the tenant.
+- To arrange times to view the property that is convenient for the tenant.
 Tenants should be given advance notice instead of having the broker just knock on the door.
 The best times of day or night for showing the property should be arranged.
 If an agreement with the tenant can’t be reached, then the lease agreement should generally dictate how much advance notice is necessary for the landlord to enter the property.

 Review the notice requirements with an experienced Florida real estate lawyer.
 In addition to time notices, there are formality notices.
 Generally, notices may require certified mail or registered mail and not just putting a sticky note on the door.